stanford-mast/Spindle/README.md

 Threads can also access information about the number of threads spawned using spindleGetLocalThreadCount(), spindleGetGlobalThreadCount(), and spindleGetTaskCount().
 These functions should not be called outside of threads spawned by Spindle.

-Threads are spawned by calling spindleThreadsSpawn() and passing, as a parameter, a pointer to an array of task specifications and the number of entries in the array.
+Threads are spawned by calling spindleThreadsSpawn() and passing as parameters a pointer to an array of task specifications and the number of entries in the array.
 Each task specification takes the form of an instance of #SSpindleTaskSpec.
 This function blocks until all threads spawned have exited, after which it returns to the caller.
 The calling thread is blocked; only spawned threads execute the tasks.